Senior Pastor: Rev. Richard C. Mueller

-LYDIA CIRCLE will meet Wednesday April 12, 2017 at 1:30 p.m. in the fellowship hall.
-Janice Brixius will be the hostess and Lois Meier will give the devotion.
-Pastor Schnare will lead the 2017 Prayer Service.
+LYDIA CIRCLE will meet October 11, 2017, at 1:30 p.m. in Fellowship Hall.
+Janice Brixius will be the hostess and will give the devotion.
+Pastor Mueller will lead the Bible study.

 ONGOING MISSION PROJECTS: We collect good used clothing and shoes.
 Used bedding is needed by the quilters.
 Canceled postage stamps are needed for mission projects.
 Old eye glasses and outdated hearing aids are useful to others.
-Clothing and bedding may be left in the quilting room.
+Bedding may be left in the quilting room.
 Other items can be left in the cupboard under the guest book.